Kamran1819G/Perplexica/docs/YOUTUBE_ANALYSIS.md

-# YouTube Video Analysis Feature
+# 🎥 YouTube Video Analysis Feature

-## Overview

-Perplexica now includes a powerful YouTube video analysis feature that automatically detects YouTube links in messages and provides intelligent responses based on video content.
-This feature works similarly to Perplexity AI's video analysis capabilities.
+Perplexify now includes a powerful YouTube video analysis feature that automatically detects YouTube links in messages and provides intelligent responses based on video content.
+This feature works sim

 ## How It Works